Storm-Eagle20/RTChanger/README.md

 ---

+Q: I would like to build this.
+What folder should I build?

+A: Don't build the RTChanger-CIA folder.
+I need to delete that but I'll do it soon, probably in a few days from this edit.

 Q: Will there be any updates to this?

 A: I don't honestly see the point of updating this once it's released.
 Unless a critical bug arises, there's really nothing else to be done with this application in particular.